 “Crêpe-Café de Paris” — Small Spiral Notebook [journal defunct]

 Karen Marron is the author of the fiction chapbook BASS 1998 (Gold Line Press, 2020).
 She is a creative nonfiction editor and the production editor of The Ilanot Review, and is an alumna of Bar-Ilan University’s graduate program in creative writing.
-She works as a scientific editor and lives in Tel Aviv.
+She works as a scientific editor and lives in Queens, NY.
 Follow her on Twitter @marronglacee.